rishikhurana2/CPUProject/README.md

 ./cpusim "23instMem-sw.txt"

-I get the output (9,17), meaning registers 11 stores the value 9, and register 12 stores the value 17 after the execution of 23instMem-sw.txt.
+I get the output (9,17), meaning register 11 stores the value 9, and register 12 stores the value 17 after the execution of 23instMem-sw.txt.
 If you want to create your own files to run the simulator, each text file is the machine code translation of assembly files -- so you must translate your assembly file to machine code using the RISC-V instruction set.